Thirty days of food is the absolute minimum you should stockpile for emergency preparedness. You’ll also need 30 days’ worth of water.

 - Canned soup

-- Canned meat and fish
+- Canned meat and fish – see best canned meat

 - Meals Ready to Eat (MREs)

-Emergency Foods which Require Cooking
+Emergency Foods that Require Cooking

 When you cook food, it is more nutritious and will give you the energy you need to stay healthy and alert in the disaster aftermath.